atul-g/leaf_diseases/README.md

 # leaf_diseases
-Classifying images of plant leaves to certain diseases.
+Classifying images of plant leaves into their diseases.